 Claridges Hotel | Award for ‘Where the wild things are’ crown

 “And now,” cried Max, “let the wild rumpus start!”
 Pretty sure that was the phrase that inspired this gorgeous tree – then Mr Louboutin himself got involved by rolling the Louboutin Express in (a carriage of cocktail tables) and a flutter of gingerbread shoes festooned from the branches.
 Now THIS is dreamy Christmas tree decoration inspiration.

 The Ritz Hotel – Award for sheer old fashioned enchantment

 Beribboned with velvet bows, twinkling lights and silver baubles that wouldn’t be out of place in a royal drawing-room, the Ritz Christmas tree is stunning.
-(So was the Baileys Hot Chocolate I enjoyed there, out of the winter wind but that’s a story for another time.)
+(So was the Baileys hot chocolate I enjoyed there, out of the winter wind but that’s a story for another time.)

 Taj Hotel Victoria | Award for most Santas